lukeburciu/hpviz/docs/dev/github.md

 2. Issue and Feature request management via the Issues page.
 3. Change management tracking via Pull Requests.
 4. QA via pre-commit hooks.
-5. Continuous Integration (QA Testing) and Continuous Deployment (CICD) via Gihub Actions
+5. Continuous Integration (QA Testing) and Continuous Deployment (CICD) via [Gihub Actions](https://docs.github.com/en/actions)
 6. Release Management via tagged releases

 ## Git Feature WorkFlow

-This project uses git feature workflows where *issues* and *features* are developed in a seperate branch.
+This project uses git feature workflows where *issues* and *features* are developed in a separate branch.

 Once the issue or feature has been completed and tested it is merged into the master branch via a pull request.